Testing websites is a chore

 Q: I already have a tool to check my site.
 How is this different?

 Most website monitoring tools fall into 2 categories: Uptime monitoring and visual testing tools.

 Uptime monitoring only tells you whether a site is loading or not.
 It does not tell you if something is broken on a page – so long as it’s loading, the uptime monitor will not notice anything.
 This is fine if you want to prevent downtime, but not good enough to catch other types of issues common on WordPress sites: plugin conflicts, 3rd-party API errors, CSS conflicts, etc.

 Most visual testing tools have a few shortcomings:

 - They’re made for developers, with a big learning curve and/or a specific deployment process involved.

 - They’re not made specifically for WordPress, and don’t handle the specialized issues related to WordPress, WooCommerce, etc.

 I’ve also spent time with other programming languages & frameworks where testing websites is SO MUCH EASIER than WordPress.
-My dream is to bring the testing tools available in non-WordPress programming to WordPress developers and maintainers.
+My goal is to bring the automated testing tools available in non-WordPress programming to WordPress developers and maintainers.